-For over ten years, the Wick Poetry Center has engaged individuals and communities in the transformative power of poetry.
+The Wick Poetry Center engages individuals and communities in the transformative power of poetry.
 Members of the Wick Outreach Program provide writing workshops, discussion groups, and professional development to a variety of communities throughout northeast Ohio.

 For information on conducting any of the following programs in your community, contact Nicole Robinson: